Home » Blog » Should Battleborn 2 drop out of the blue?

 • Embrace the multiplayer mode and go free to play.

 The seed that sparked Battleborn is that a competitive game is seamlessly layered on top of a story campaign.
-Therefore it wouldn’t surprise me when Gearbox keeps this setup, however, the delivery of the game would be “backwards” to how Battleborn initially launched.
+Therefore it wouldn’t surprise me if Gearbox keeps this setup, however, the delivery of the game would be “backward” to how Battleborn initially launched.

 Battleborn 2 free from the start?

-For the sake of this article, what if Battleborn 2 initially only focused on the multiplayer aspect of the game and released it as a free to play title.
+For the sake of this article, what if Battleborn 2 initially only focused on the multiplayer aspect of the game and released it as a free-to-play title?
 Launching as a F2P game gives everyone instant access to the game.
-The messaging would already be better compared to the Free Trial that current game has.
+The messaging would already be better compared to the Free Trial that the current game has.
 As for monetization, you would have cosmetics as their “main” revenue source.
 You want to strike a good balance between unlocking stuff by playing the game and having premium items.
 Gearbox can also add story missions as optional downloadable content and even include a few premium items with it.

 How to go to market?

 I know Nintendo has released a few smaller titles without any marketing beforehand.
-They mention it during a Nintendo Direct and said it’s available now.
+They mentioned it during a Nintendo Direct and said it’s available now.
 For a triple-A game to do this is very risky, so you need a lot of confidence in your product (or a lot of money).
-You see that the leadup time on games is getting shorter.
+You see that the lead-up time on games is getting shorter.
 Where in the early days a game would be teased years ahead of time, we now live in an instant gratification society.
-We got video on demand and we can binge watch complete series when we want.
-No need to flirt with a cutie as you can simply swipe right and you got a date.
+We have video on demand and we can binge-watch complete series when we want.
+No need to flirt with a cutie as you can simply swipe right and get a date.

 Let me know what you think about this in the comments below or on social media.